teddbug-S/dupliCat/README.md

 # Usage From Commandline
-   - run the class on commandline and pass it `-h` flag, this will definitely see you through!
+   - run the class on 💻 commandline and pass it `-h` flag, this will definitely see you through!

 # Contact
    - twitter: teddbug
    - facebook: Tedd Bug

+😄 Happy Coding!